karlrissland/MCW-Containers-and-DevOps/Hands-on-lab/Dev Workstation Setup.md

 ### Task 2: Configure your dev environment

 Your development VM is almost ready.
 Once you login for the first time, a script will run that will complete the process.
-The script will configure the following;
+The script will install and configure the following;
-- Install Goggle Chrome
+- Goggle Chrome
-- Install Postman
-- Install Azure CLI
+- Azure CLI
-- Install Kubernetes CLI
+- Kubernetes CLI
-- Install Helm CLI
-- Install Visual Studio Code and add several extensions
+- Visual Studio Code and add several extensions
+- Misc tools
 - Kick off Docker-Desktop
-The script should take about 5 minutes to complete.
+The script should take less than 5 minutes to complete.
 >